Kubernetes on AWS Resources

 • Use of structured logging to improve the integration into your Elacsticsearch, Logstash, Kibana (ELK) setup with pod names, roles, access key IDs, etc.

-• Use of metrics to track response times, cache hit rates, etc. These metrics can be readily scraped by Prometheus and rendered over Grafana.
+• Metrics are used to track response times, cache hit rates, etc. Prometheus readily scrapes these metrics and renders them over Grafana.

 Overall Architecture